lee111may/gh-pages/index.md

  <div id="main">

- <h2>Hi, my name is Lee and i am currently studying a bachelor of IT at RMIT university through
+ <h2 class="headClass">Hi, my name is Lee and i am currently studying a bachelor of IT at RMIT university through
    Open Universities Australia.</h2>

 <b>Why have I chosen to study this course at RMIT?</b><p>